lakiboy/devmachine-form-bundle/README.md

 Symfony form extensions for Bootstrap date/datetime widgets, typeahead based autocomplete and other helpers.

+## Update 2017

+In modern world of React, Angular and Vue there is no much point in solutions like this.
+Use your favourite front-end framework + Symfony API.

 ## Installation

 Install this bundle using Composer.
 Add the following to your composer.json for Symfony 3.0+: